 Effectiveness in Arbitration (LR104)

 Contractual or disciplinary disputes that cannot be resolved by the parties are ultimately tried and resolved in arbitration.
-Instructed by experienced arbitrators and advocates, this workshop is designed for those who need to develop a strategy for preparing or presenting evidence in a labor arbitration case.
+In this workshop, experienced arbitrators and advocates teach you how to develop a strategy for preparing or presenting evidence in a labor arbitration case.

 - Evidence and testimony necessary to win an arbitration